speedshop/openrouter-us-only-cached-guardrail/README.md

-# OpenRouter US-Only Cached Guardrail
+# Speedshop OpenRouter Coding Agent Guardrail

-Keep a guardrail up to date.
-It is for OpenRouter.
-The guardrail allows only US providers.
-It allows only models with prompt cache.
-It blocks OpenAI, Google, and Anthropic models.
-Use those APIs directly.
+Create and update opinionated OpenRouter guardrail for trying new models in coding agents.

-## Why use this
+## What This Guardrail Enforces

-- Save cash with prompt cache.
+- **Only models with prompt cache**.
+Coding agents become unusably expensive without this.
-- Keep data in the US.
+- **Only US-based inference**.
+Rule of law and security concerns in other jurisdictions.
-- Keep up as new models show up.
+- **Minimum latency/throughput**.
+No likes a slow coding agent.

 > [!IMPORTANT]
 > This action does not attach API keys to a guardrail.
 You still need to do that in OpenRouter.